Lusifer2602/nvim-setup/shortcuts_navigation.md

 configured it to automatically turn on as soon as nvim is started and turn off when all editing windows are close ( press ? after toggling on NERDTree to see further commands)

+'ctrl'+'\'+'n' to navigate between terminal and normal mode in nvim.